Jayden Stockley: Exeter City

 On transfer deadline day, 31 August 2017, Stockley signed for his previous loan club, Exeter City, for a club record fee believed to be £100,000.
 Manager Paul Tisdale said it was a necessary move for the club after the sales of Ollie Watkins and David Wheeler.
 He scored 25 goals to become the club's top-scorer for the 2017–18 campaign.
 He scored in front of the Big Bank at St James Park in a 3–1 win over Lincoln City in the second leg of the play-off semi-finals, which he described as "his most important goal... to date".
 He played in the final, a 3–1 defeat to Coventry City at Wembley Stadium, in which he had two headers saved by Lee Burge.

 He scored a hat-trick in a 3–2 win at Oldham Athletic on 22 December 2018.
 Despite spending only half the season with Exeter, he scored 16 league goals in the 2018–19 campaign to finish as the club's top-scorer again and the sixth-highest scorer in League Two.
-Having been voted as the club's Plyer of the Month, negotiations opened with several clubs after his release clause was met in the January transfer window.
+Having been voted as the club's Player of the Month, negotiations opened with several clubs after his release clause was met in the January transfer window.
 He was linked with a £450,000 move to Portsmouth, but instead chose to go elsewhere.
 Manager Matt Taylor said that "he's been an excellent servant for this club".
 Stockley, who had scored 51 times in 97 games for the Grecians, said that he and his young family and been "properly happy" at Exeter.
 The club replaced him by signing Ryan Bowman from Motherwell.